nightscout/trio-docs/docs/EN/operate/build.md

 If Xcode is not open, you can open it by typing `xed .` in the Trio folder of your terminal window.

 You can now build the updated Trio app to your phone.

+### First Xcode Build with Trio App Group

+If you previously built using Xcode when the Loop App Group was used, you may need to let Xcode connect with *Apple* to update the new Trio App Group.
+See instructions at [Mac Build after App Group Change](#mac-build-after-app-group-change).

 [Top of Page](#build-and-update)